zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/tutorial-kendo-music-store/music-store-dashboard/Creating-a-Single-Page-App-with-KenoUI.md

     }(window));

-The musicDashboard object has a setup method that initilizes the router member to a new Kendo UI Router object.
+The musicDashboard object has a setup method that initializes the router member to a new Kendo UI Router object.
 The Router object allows you to define your application's URLs.
 This means they can be shared to provide deep linking to your application.
-You can read more about the [Kendo Router](http://blogs.telerik.com/kendoui/posts/13-05-09/a-day-at-the-spa-with-kendo.router "Kendo Router") object at http://blogs.telerik.com/kendoui/posts/13-05-09/a-day-at-the-spa-with-kendo.router
+You can read more about the [Kendo UI Router](http://blogs.telerik.com/kendoui/posts/13-05-09/a-day-at-the-spa-with-kendo.router "Kendo Router") object at http://blogs.telerik.com/kendoui/posts/13-05-09/a-day-at-the-spa-with-kendo.router

         //kendoui router object
         router: undefined,